amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

      ### ArgoCD Sync: ArgoCD auto-syncs from GitHub → EKS applies updated secrets.
      ### Post Build Actions.

-   Each stage should be properly monitored, with any issues logged and reported.

-### 2. Pipeline Configuration

-- Install required Jenkins plugins:
-  - **Git Plugin**: For interacting with GitHub.
-  - **GitHub Plugin**: For pushing to GitHub.
-  - **Pipeline Plugin**: For defining the pipeline stages.
-  - **SSH Agent Plugin**: For handling SSH key-based authentication.
-  - **Kubernetes CLI Plugin** (optional): For interacting with Kubernetes clusters using `kubectl`.

-#### Logging or Reporting Mechanism
-  - Jenkins Console Logs: Capture all actions in the pipeline with detailed logs.
-  - Error Reporting: Any failures during the re-encryption or sync processes should be logged in Jenkins and reported.
-For example, you could use the following snippet to log errors:

-     `echo "$(date): Failed to re-encrypt $SECRET_NAME" >> re-encryption-errors.log`

-  - Email Notification: Email alerts can be sent on pipeline success, failure, or cancellation to notify the DevOps team.
-This enhances visibility and ensures rapid                 response to errors or issues in the re-encryption process.

-#### Ensuring the Security of Private Keys
-- The pipeline logs the entire re-encryption process, including detailed information on each secret processed, warnings, errors, and a summary of the re-encryption status.
-These logs are saved in the logs directory and are part of the artifacts archived at the end of the build.
-Logs are also included in the email notifications for both success and failure, allowing detailed tracking of the re-encryption process.
-- command that i used :

-    `echo "[INFO] Processing ${ns}/${secretName}" >> ${LOG_DIR}/reencryption.log`
-    `# Capturing any errors during re-encryption and logging to a separate file` `kubeseal --cert ${REPO_DIR}/new-cert.pem \
-             --format yaml \
-             --namespace ${ns} \
-             < ${REPO_DIR}/secret.yaml \
-             > ${REPO_DIR}/sealedsecrets-reencrypted/${ns}-${secretName}.yaml 2>> ${LOG_DIR}/reencryption-errors.log`
-            `# Final summary of the process`
-            `echo "Re-encryption Summary:" > ${LOG_DIR}/summary.log`
-            `echo "Total secrets processed: ${totalSecretsProcessed}" >> ${LOG_DIR}/summary.log` `echo "Total errors encountered: ${totalErrors}" >> ${LOG_DIR}/summary.log`

-#### Security of Private Keys
-- The private keys used by the SealedSecrets controller are securely handled within the Kubernetes cluster and are never exposed in the pipeline.
-Only the public certificate      is fetched for re-encryption.
-Additionally, sensitive credentials (AWS and GitHub) are securely managed using Jenkins' credential-binding mechanisms.
-- command that i used :

-  ` kubeseal --fetch-cert \
-         --controller-name=sealed-secrets-controller \
-         --controller-namespace=sealed-secrets \
-         > ${REPO_DIR}/new-cert.pem`

-#### Handling Large Numbers of SealedSecrets
-- The pipeline handles SealedSecrets efficiently, processing each namespace and its secrets sequentially.
-For large datasets, it can be further optimized by introducing parallelization to handle multiple namespaces or secrets at once.

 ### Successful Pipeline Execution
  ![WhatsApp Image 2025-05-09 at 01 59 29_ceb55f41](https://github.com/user-attachments/assets/71546b1d-120f-4510-829e-68e9e9ed5ba8)